Hinni/Seq.App.aspsms/NuGet_readme.txt

 ========================

 v1.2.0 - 11.02.2018
-- Check if Originator is unlocked if it is a number (only once per Originator change)
 - Add an option to include available credits to transmission status event
 - Fix some descriptions